University of Oulu: Faculties and units

-The University of Oulu is divided into eight faculties
+Research

+The University of Oulu has a wide range of scientific disciplines and promotes interdisciplinary research through university's profile areas and multidisciplinary research centres.

+There are about 2,000 researchers and hundreds of ongoing research projects at the University of Oulu.
+About 50-60 invention disclosures are done yearly from the University of Oulu.
+The university has also served as a birthing place for over 70 research-based companies.

-International Cooperation
+International cooperation

+The University of Oulu is an active partner in numerous local, national, and international networks in research, education, and innovations.
+The university is for example an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 The University of Oulu aims to promote mobility among its students.
-It takes part in a number of international exchange programmes, such as Erasmus Programme (Europe), Nordplus (Nordic Countries), FIRST (Russia), ISEP and International to International ISEP (USA, South America, Asia), UNC-EP (USA), north2north (USA, Canada, Russia, Nordic Countries), North-South-South (Africa).
-Besides, the University of Oulu has about 50 bilateral agreements with partner universities around the world.
+It takes part in several international exchange programmes, such as Erasmus Programme (Europe), ISEP and International to International ISEP (USA, South America, Asia), north2north (USA, Canada, Nordic Countries).
+Besides, the University of Oulu has about 60 bilateral agreements with partner universities around the world.

-Research

-University works in 70 research areas.
-There are five research focus areas which are coordinated by four focus institutes.

-About 60 invention disclosures are done yearly from the University of Oulu.
-The university has also served as a birthing place for over 60 research-based companies.

-Academic Rankings and Statistics
+Academic rankings and statistics

 The University of Oulu has been consistent in gender equality securing a ratio of 53 men to 47 women.
 The University has also consistently increased in citation per faculty ratio over the years, with positive increases each year.

-The University of Oulu has experienced fallback on international rankings like the QS Top 500 Universities list.
-The University of Oulu has fallen from spot #253 in 2014, sitting in spot #392 in 2023.
-The University lost its position in Finland's top 5 University lists according to the rankings, overtaken by University of Jyväskylä and Lappeenranta-Lahti University of Technology.
-However, the future looks bright for University of Oulu as it has been recovering its place in the world rankings.

-The University of Oulu still remains in the top 3% of Universities globally, and is a popular option for international students who want to study and work in Finland, and is a respected and often cited institution of higher education in Finland.
-The University of Oulu is a popular University for domestic applicants due to their large number of programs and well kept institutions.
+The University of Oulu has rapidly risen in rankings in recent years, and is ranked in the top 3 Finnish Universities according to the QS 2024 World University rankings.
+Overall, the university is a popular choice for both international and domestic applicants in Finland and has been steadily improving in academic reputation.

 In the year 2022, The University of Oulu received 17,667 domestic applications, and accepted 2,497 new students, making the University's 2022 domestic acceptance rate 14%.
 Because of this, The University of Oulu is a competitive university to get accepted into.